glowacki-dev/ruby-kaigi-notes/day-2/README.md

    **A**: I decided it'll be better if programmers wrote all the types to have more control over it

-## Uchio KONDO - How Ruby Survives in the Cloud Native World
+## Uchio KONDO - "How Ruby Survives in the Cloud Native World"

 ### Notes